 About the Chancellor

-The Board of Regents approved the appointment of Noreen Yamane as chancellor of Hawaiʻi Community College.
-Her appointment is effective July 1, 2011.
+On April 21, 2016, the Board of Regents unanimously approved the appointment of Rachel Solemsaas as chancellor of Hawaiʻi Community College.

 Dr. Solemsaas has served as the vice president for finance and administrative services at Truckee Meadows Community College in Nevada.
 She previously served as vice president for administrative services at Bellevue College and vice president for finance and operations at Edmonds Community College, both in Washington.
 With more than 27 years of progressive public service experience that includes 12 years at community colleges, she also served as a chief financial officer, finance director and principal accountant in Washington.